EugenePY/A60/README.md

 Most of open sourced EE project are using kicad as their tools, and some of professional still prefer it to some commercial EDAs like EAGLE, Altium.

-there are few learning resource for kicad, one of most popular one is the [Ai03's Keyboard Guide](https://wiki.ai03.com/books/pcb-design/page/pcb-guide-part-1---preparations)
+there are many learning resource for kicad, one of most popular one is the [Ai03's Keyboard Guide](https://wiki.ai03.com/books/pcb-design/page/pcb-guide-part-1---preparations)

 You may follow it to know how to use kicad.
 Kicad also has a lot of open sourced footprint libarary.